 Pharmacy contractors also receive an expensive prescription fee equivalent to 2% of the net ingredient cost of items dispensed that cost over £100.

 In 2005, the urgent (out of hours) additional fee was removed from the national arrangements.
-Out of hours arrangements are now commissioned locally by local NHS England teams (of NHS England and Improvement (NHSE&I)) to meet local need.
+Out of hours arrangements are now commissioned locally by local NHS England teams (of NHS England and NHS Improvement (NHSE&I)) to meet local need.
 Information on any locally agreed arrangements in your area is available from the local NHS England team or your LPC.